Acacia gladiiformis: Taxonomy

-The species was first formally described by the botanist George Bentham from specimens collected by Allan Cunningham in 1842 as part of William Jackson Hooker's work Notes on Mimoseae, with a synopsis of species as published in the London Journal of Botany.
-It was reclassified as Racosperma gladiiforme in 2003 by Leslie Pedley then transferred back to the genus Acacia in 2006.
+Acacia gladiiformis was first formally describedin 1842 by the botanist George Bentham from specimens collected by Allan Cunningham in Hooker's London Journal of Botany.
 The specific epithet it taken from the Latin word for sword in reference to the shape of the phyllodes.

-Distribution
+Distribution and habitat

-It is found on the tablelands and western slopes of the Great Dividing Range in New South Wales from Warialda in the north through to Cowra in the south as a part of Eucalyptus woodland communities growing in rocky soils over and around granite or sandstone.
-The plant is also known in south east Queensland.
+Sword wattle is found on the tablelands and western slopes of the Great Dividing Range from Warialda to Cowra in New South Wales and in Queensland, where it grows in Eucalyptus forest and woodland in rocky soils over and around granite or sandstone.